stereotype441/language/working/enhanced-constructors/feature-specification.md

 }
 ```

-TODO(paulberry): would it be better to change the scoping rules to make super
-parameters in scope for the whole constructor body?

 TODO: fully specify `super.` behvaior.

-### Interaction with augmentations

-TODO(paulberry): spell out details here

 ## Details

 ### Parser support

 No additional parser support is needed to support this feature, since the two
-new pieces of syntax (writes to final fields and super constructor invocations)
+new pieces of syntax (writes to final fields and super/this constructor
-are already accepted by the parser.
+invocations) are already accepted by the parser.

 ### Flow analysis enhancements

+#### New boolean state

-When flow analysis is used on a generative constructor, it tracks the following
+When flow analysis is used on a non-redirecting generative constructor, it
-additional pieces of boolean state, for every control flow path:
+tracks the following additional pieces of boolean state, for every control flow

-TODO: explanatory text saying the effect of each.
+path:

-- For each final field in the containing class, a boolean indicating whether the
+- For each non-late field in the containing class, an `assigned` boolean that, if true,
-  field is definitely assigned (initial state: `true` if the field is
+  indicates that the field is definitely assigned.
-  initialized at the site of its declaration or via a `this.` parameter;
-  otherwise `false`). _These booleans are used to ensure that no control flow
-  path calls a super constructor before all non-late final fields have been
-  initialized._

-- For each final field in the containing class, whether the field is definitely
+- For each non-late final field in the containing class, an `unassigned` boolean
-  unassigned (initial state: `false` if the field is initialized at the site of
+  that, if true, indicates that the field is definitely unassigned.

-  its declaration or in the initializer list, otherwise `true`). _These booleans
-  are used to ensure that no control flow path attempts to write to a particular
-  non-late final field more than once._
+- A single `constructed` boolean that, if true, indicates that a constructor

-- Whether a constructor invocation has definitely occurred (initial state:
+  invocation has definitely occurred.

-  `true` if the initializer list contains a super constructor invocation,
-  otherwise `false`). _This boolean is used to ensure that no reference to
-  `this` occurs before the super constructor has been invoked._
+- A single `unconstructed` boolean that, if true, indicates that a constructor

-- Whether a constructor invocation has definitely _not_ occurred (initial state:
+  invocation has definitely _not_ occurred.
-  `false` if the initializer list contains a super constructor invocation,
-  otherwise `true`). _This boolean is used to ensure that no control flow path
-  attempts to call a super constructor more than once._

 The behavior of all these boolean variables in the presence of a flow analysis
 `join` operation is the same as it is for the other boolean variables tracked by
-flow analysis, namely:
+flow analysis. _These rules are:_

-- When joining two reachable control flow paths `A` and `B` to form a joined
+- _When joining two reachable control flow paths `A` and `B` to form a joined
   control flow path `C`, any given boolean variable is true in `C` if and only
-  if it is true in both `A` and `B`.
+  if it is true in both `A` and `B`._

-- When joining a reachable control flow path `A` with an unreachable control
+- _When joining a reachable control flow path `A` with an unreachable control
   flow path `B` to form a joined control flow path `C`, all boolean variables
   take on the same values in `C` as they do in `A`.
 (And vice versa with the
-  roles of `A` and `B` reversed.)
+  roles of `A` and `B` reversed.)_

-- When joining two unreachable control flow paths `A` and `B` to form a joined
+- _When joining two unreachable control flow paths `A` and `B` to form a joined
   control flow path `C`, if there exists a split point from which `A` is
   reachable but `B` is not, all boolean variables take on the same values in `C`
   as they do in `A`.
-(And vice versa with the roles of `A` and `B` reversed.)
+(And vice versa with the roles of `A` and `B` reversed.)_

-- When joining two unreachable control flow paths `A` and `B` to form a joined
+- _When joining two unreachable control flow paths `A` and `B` to form a joined
   control flow path `C`, if there is no difference in the reachability of `A`
   and `B` from prior split points, then any given boolean variable is true in
-  `C` if and only if it is true in both `A` and `B`.
+  `C` if and only if it is true in both `A` and `B`._

-_Note that only the first two bullet items are necessary for soundness, since
-they are the only two bullet items that deal with reachable control flow
-paths.
-The remaining two bullet points exist solely to help avoid spurious
-errors from occurring in unreachable code._
+_Note that it's possible for a field's `unassigned` and `assigned` booleans to
+both be `false`; this indicates that control flow has reached a point where flow
+analysis cannot tell whether the field has been assigned.
+This is no different
+from how local variables are handled.
+Similarly, it's possible for the
+`constructed` and `unconstructed` booleans to both be `false`; this indicates
+that control flow has reached a point where flow analysis cannot tell whether a
+constructor invocation has occurred._

+#### New state initialization

+At the start of analyzing a constructor (prior to analyzing the initializer
+list, if there is one), these new state variables are initialized as follows:

+- `constructed` is initialized to `false`.

+- `unconstructed` is initialized to `true`.

+- For each non-late field in the class:

+  - If the field's declaration has an initializer, then the field's `assigned`
+    boolean is initialized to `true` and its `unassigned` boolean is initialized
+    to `false`.

+  - Otherwise, if the constructor has a `this.NAME` parameter corresponding to
+    the field, then the field's `assigned` boolean is initialized to `true` and
+    its `unassigned` boolean is initialized to `false`.

+  - Otherwise, if the field is non-final and has a nullable type, then the
+    field's `assigned` boolean is initialized to `true` and its `unassigned`
+    boolean is initialized to `false`, and the field is considered to take on an
+    initial value of `null`.

+  - Otherwise, the field's `assigned` boolean is initialized to `false` and its
+    `unassigned` boolean is initialized to `true`.

+#### New state updates

+When flow analysis encounters a write to a non-final field (either in an
+initializer or in the constructor body), it updates the field's `assigned`
+boolean to `true` and its `unassigned` boolean to `false`, and updates the
+`thisUnused` boolean to `false`.

+When flow analysis encounters a `super` initializer or a `super` constructor
+invocation expression, or it inserts an implicit `super` constructor invocation
+expression (see TODO: link), after processing the arguments, it updates the
+`constructed` boolean to `true`, the `unconstructed` boolean to `false`, and the
+`thisUnused` boolean to `false`.

+#### New flow analysis errors

+If a write to a non-late final field occurs at a point in control flow where the
+field's `unassigned` boolean is `false`, there is a compile-time error (_final
+field possibly initialized twice_).

+If a write to a non-late final field occurs inside a nested function or closure,
+there is a compile-time error (_final field cannot be initialized inside a
+nested function or closure_).

+If a read of a non-late field occurs at a point in control flow where the
+field's `assigned` boolean is `false`, there is a compile-time error (_read of
+possibly uninitialized field_).

+If a `super` constructor invocation expression occurs at a point in control flow
+where any non-late field's `assigned` boolean is `false`, there is a
+compile-time error (_field uninitialized at time of super call_).

+If a `super` constructor invocation expression occurs at a point in control flow
+where the `unconstructed` boolean is `false`, there is a compile-time error
+(_super constructor possibly called twice_).

+If a `super` constructor invocation expression occurs inside a nested function
+or closure, there is a compile-time error (_super constructor invocation
+expression cannot occur inside a nested function or closure_).

+If the `constructed` boolean is `false` at the point where control flow reaches
+the end of the constructor body, there is a compile-time error (_a control path
+failed to invoke a super constructor_).

+If any explicit or implicit use of `this` is made that is not a read or write of
+a field declared in the class itself, at a point in control flow where the
+`constructed` boolean is `false`, then there is a compile-time error (_instance
+is not fully constructed yet_). _Examples include:_

+- _A method or operator invocation on `this`._

+- _A call to an explicitly declared getter, setter, or method (possibly
+  abstract) either in the class or one of its superclasses._

+- _A read or write of a field declared in a superclass._

+- _A read or write of an abstract field._

+- _A call to a setter, getter, or method that is part of the class's interface
+  due to the presence of an `implements` clause, and not backed by a field
+  declared in the class.

+- _Any other use of `this` that is not syntactically part of a read or write of
+  a field._

+If any explicit or implicit use of `this` is made that does not resolve to an
+invocation of a super constructor, at a point in control flow where the
+`constructed` boolean is `false`, then there is a compile-time error (_instance
+is not fully constructed yet_).

 ### Insertion of implicit super constructor invocations

 Prior to type inference of a constructor, the constructor's initializer list and
-body are scanned to determine whether they already contain at least one of the
-following:

-- An initializer or an expression of the form `this(ARGUMENTS)`, where the
-  current class contains an unnamed constructor, or of the form
-  `this.NAME(ARGUMENTS)`, where the current class contains a constructor with a
-  name matching `NAME`.

-- An initializer or an expression of the form `super(ARGUMENTS)`, where the
-  superclass contains an unnamed constructor, or of the form
-  `super.NAME(ARGUMENTS)`, where the superclass contains a constructor with a
-  name matching `NAME`.

-If none of these forms is found, an implicit super constructor invocation needs
-to be inserted.

-_The precise rules for when to insert an implicit super constructor invocation
-are specified below.
-Informally, the super constructor invocation will be
-inserted at the earliest point or points in the constructor body at which all
-non-late final fields have been definitely assigned._

-### Semantic analysis of field writes

-Expression inference of `this.f = e_1` (where `f` is the name of a final field
-in the containing class), in context `K`, produces an elaborated expression `m`
-with static type `T`, where `m` and `T` are determined as follows:

-- If the field is non-late, then:

-  - It is a compile time error if the expression is not contained within the
-    body of a generative constructor. _Non-late final fields can only be set at
-    construction time._

-  - It is a compile time error if the expression is contained within a function
-    expression or a local function. _Flow analysis conservatively assumes that
-    any given function expression or local function might be invoked any number
-    of times (including zero) any time after it is created.
-Under this
-    assumption there is no way to prove that the field will be initialized
-    exactly once._

-- Let `T_1` be the static type of the field `f`.

-- Let `m_1` be the result of performing expression inference on `e_1`, in
-  context `T_1`, and coercing the result to type `T_1`. _This mimics the
-  existing semantics of field initializers, as well as the semantics of a write
-  to a field that is either non-final or late._

-- If `f` is definitely assigned at the point in control flow after execution of
-  `m_1`, then it is a compile time error. _This mimics the existing semantics of
-  writes to final local variables._

-- If `f` is not a late field, and `f` is not definitely unassigned at the point
-  in control flow after execution of `e_1`, then it is a compile-time
-  error. _This mimics the existing semantics of writes to non-late final local
-  variables._

-- Let `m` be `this.f = m_1`, and let `T` be the static type of `m_1`.

-- In the control flow path leaving `m`, set `f`'s "definitely assigned" boolean
-  to `true` and set `f`'s "definitely unassigned" boolean to `false`.

-- If it was previously determined (TODO: link) that an implicit super
-  constructor needs to be inserted, and `f` not a late field, and all non-late
-  fields are definitely assigned in the control path leaving `m`, and the
-  expression is inside the constructor body (rather than the initializer list),
-  then an implicit invocation of `super()` is inserted after `m`. _This does not
-  change the fact that `m` evaluates to the same value as `m_1`._

-It is a compile-time error for the target of a compound assignment or pre/post
-increment/decrement to take the form `this.f`, where `f` is the name of a final
-field in the containing class. _This was previously allowed if the field was
-late, but it was guaranteed to fail at runtime, so it seems sensible to prohibit
-it._

-The same error applies if the target of a compound assignment or pre/post
-increment/decrement takes the form `f`, where scope resolution rules resolve `f`
-to a final field in the containing class.

-It is a compile-time error for the target of an if-null assignment (`??=`) to
-take the form `this.f`, where `f` is the name of a final field in the containing
-class. _This was previously allowed if the field was late, but it was not
-useful, since it would either fail at runtime or have no effect, so it seems
-sensible to prohibit it._

-The same error applies if the target of a compound assignment or pre/post
-increment/decrement takes the form `f`, where scope resolution rules resolve `f`
-to a final field in the containing class.

-An expression or initializer of the form `f = e_1` (where scope resolution rules
-resolve `f` to a final field in the containing class) is treated as equivalent
-to the expression `this.f = e_1`.

-### Semantic analysis at the end of a constructor initializer list

-When type inference reaches the end of a generative constructor's initializer
-list, the following check is made: If the flow analysis state indicates that all
-of the class's final fields are definitely assigned, and if it was previously
-determined (TODO: link) that an implicit super constructor needs to be inserted,
-then an implicit invocation of `super()` is inserted just before the top of the
-constructor body.

-If the generative constructor has no initializer list, this check is performed
-at the beginning of type inference of the constructor, before visiting the
-constructor body (if any).
+body are scanned to determine whether they already contain an initializer or an
+expression statement of the form `super(ARGUMENTS)`, where the superclass
+contains an unnamed constructor, or of the form `super.NAME(ARGUMENTS)`, where
+the superclass contains a constructor with a name matching `NAME`.

+If neither of these forms is found, an implicit super constructor invocation
+will be inserted at the first statement boundary in any control flow path which
+(a) is inside the constructor body, and (b) has a `true` value for the
+`assigned` booleans of all non-late fields. (_This is the earliest point at
+which the user could have written the super constructor invocation explicitly._)

+_Note that expressions of the above forms that do not constitute a complete
+initializer or the top level expression in an expression statement do not
+prevent an implicit super constructor invocation from being inserted, because
+they cannot represent super constructor invocations._

+_Note that the only points where a super constructor invocation might be
+inserted are at the top of the constructor body, and immediately after a
+statement that includes an assignment to a non-late field._

 ### Disambiguation of super constructor invocations from super method invocations